-To have the whole show feel as one continuous flow, we came up with a detailed show plan.
-This show plan scheduled all tracks and visuals elements in such a way that all computer controlled elements could be automated.
-In every automation was the possibility to do a manual override to leave room for improvisation for the musicians.
+To have this whole show feel as one continuous flow, we came up with a detailed run of show.
+This plan scheduled all tracks and visuals elements in such a way that all computer controlled elements could be automated.
+For every automation there was also the option to do a manual override, to leave room for improvisation by the musicians.

 The center stage was controlled with a standard lighting system.
 The projection stage and installation staged were controlled by two synchronised mediaservers which handled the projection playback, audio playback, kinetic control and lighting control.

-The projection playback incorporated a scripted gradient generated.
-This gradient used an adjustable randomiser to animate begin and eind points.
-Running this gradient at 60 frames per second (the maximum refresh rate of the projector used) resulted in a fluid look & feel that resembled more like a light box than a video projection.
+The projection playback incorporated a scripted generated gradient .
+This gradient used an adjustable randomiser to animate begin and end points.
+Running this gradient at 60 frames per second (the maximum refresh rate of the projector used) resulted in a fluid look & feel that resembled more a huge light box then video projection.

-Kinectic and lightning control was done by creating multiple art-net timelines that synced together the movements of the installation and the lightning.
+Kinetic and lighting control was done creating multiple art-net timelines that synced together the movements of the installation and the lighting.